ko23/ansible-container/docs/rst/container_yml/template.rst

     Resolving Jinja expressions to render the final ``container.yml`` is done inside the ``conductor`` container.

-There are three ways to provide variable values:
+There are four ways to provide variable values:

 * Role defaults
 * Passing a YAML or JSON file with the ``--vars-file`` option